 It is essential that children continue to learn times tables.
 It is also important that children are reading at least 5 times a week for a minimum of ten minutes.

 Work will be sent home weekly for children in Lower Key Stage 2.
 This will include weekly spellings to learn and other pieces consisting of English, Mathematics or topic homework.
 In addition to this, we also ask that you read little and often with your child; all children are provided with a reading book and reading record to track their efforts at home.
 Also, we send home termly topic challenges relating to the area of study that pupils are learning about that term.
 This may include an art project or a poetry task that can be completed at home with the help of parents; these tasks are optional and are rewarded with team points and tea party tokens in school.

 Physical education takes place twice a week.
-For Year 4, PE takes place on a Friday morning and Wednesday afternoon (swimming until February).
-In Year 3, PE takes place on a Thursday morning and Wednesday afternoon (indoor).
-After February half term, year 3 will be swimming on Wednesdays in place of PE.
+For Year 4, PE takes place on a Friday morning and Wednesday afternoon (athletics and tennis in the summer term).
+In Year 3, PE takes place on a Thursday morning (ball skills/games) and Friday morning (swimming).
 Pupils should bring their PE kit to school on a Monday morning and take it home at the end of the school day on Friday; PE can take place at any time during the school week and therefore pupils should have their kit in school all week.
 PE kit should consist of black shorts, a t-shirt in your child's team colour and black jogging bottoms for outdoor PE, in addition to suitable footwear for indoor and outdoor use.
 Earrings cannot be worn during PE and must be removed by the child.
 For swimming, pupils must wear a one-piece costume or trunks (no loose fitting shorts).
 If children would like to wear goggles then they must return a permission slip which will be handed out by your class teacher.